 Once your account is under our management, Motley Fool Wealth Management, in discretionary capacity, would be managing your money for you.
 That means Fool Wealth would make all the trades - you cannot transact in the account, nor can you tell us what securities to buy and sell.
 You will still be able to add funds, withdraw funds, restrict a few specific stocks, and disconnect your account from Motley Fool Wealth Management's authority.

 Put simply, Motley Fool Wealth Management would have sole investment discretion over the course of our advisory relationship.
-So please note that we do not take investment instructions from our clients (aside from placing or removing trading restrictions on specific securities at your request).
+So please note that we do not take investment instructions from our clients (although you do retain the ability to place or remove trading restrictions on specific securities in your account).

-Foolish SMAs are set up exclusively through Interactive Brokers.
-After meeting extensively with multiple other brokerages, Motley Fool Wealth Management partnered with Interactive Brokers as the custodian and broker for our SMAs based on a combination of their low-cost trading fees and their ability to quickly and efficiently execute trades.
+Foolish Personalized Portfolios are set up exclusively through Interactive Brokers.
+After meeting extensively with multiple other brokerages, Motley Fool Wealth Management partnered with Interactive Brokers as the custodian and broker for our Personalized Portfolios based on a combination of their low-cost trading fees and their ability to quickly and efficiently execute trades.

 No - FDIC insurance applies specifically to banks and bank deposits.
-Your SMA is an investment brokerage account that will be subject to market fluctuations.
+Your Personalized Portfolio is an investment brokerage account that will be subject to market fluctuations.

 Customer securities accounts at Interactive Brokers LLC are protected by the Securities Investor Protection Corporation ("SIPC"), which protects consumers against the failure of a broker dealer.

 For more information about SIPC and answers to frequently asked questions (such as how SIPC works, what is protected, how to file a claim, etc.), please refer to the following websites: